jenkinsci/overops-query-plugin/README.md

 #### Active Time Window (d - day, h - hour, m - minute)

-The time window (in minutes) inspected to search for new issues and regressions.
+The time window inspected to search for new issues and regressions.
 To compare the current build with a baseline time window, leave the value at zero.

 * **Example:** 1d would be one day active time window.